 He ran with it.

 The fashion-design-student-turned-mixologist and a small construction crew have been busy all February through April, and through the summer, repurposing, renovating, and tweaking the existing space in preparation for this grand return.
 Peacock dove right in, cutting angle iron, subway tiles, and his Wallingford restaurant’s communal table for back bar shelving, handling a lot of the work himself, save for the windows and doors.
 “Leave that to the professionals,” he quips.

-The tricked-out bar, once completed and installed, will ooze modern sophistication and Peacock’s own infectious brand of swank-meets-funk.
+The tricked-out bar oozes modern sophistication and Peacock’s own infectious brand of swank-meets-funk.
 Hence, the fog.
 “Something you will see here that’s a little bit different is, embedded in the live edge bar will be a dispenser connected to a medical-grade liquid CO2 tank, used for food sanitizing.
 When you press a glass down on it, it turns the liquid CO2 into a fog, that fog sanitizes the glass, and chills it, and,” he laughs, “it’s cool-looking.”